 Jonathan is an experienced criminal law attorney.
 The principle of freedom which Americans highly prize is demonstrated in this nation’s commitment to the presumption of innocence in a criminal trial.
 In many other nations, the accused is presumed guilty until he proves his innocence or the government inadequately proves its case.
 Yet in the United States of America, the presumption of innocence requires the prosecution to prove its case against the defendant beyond a reasonable doubt before he would be pronounced guilty.
 Under the U.S. Constitution, everyone accused of a crime has the right to a lawyer’s defense.

-Jonathan is also a member of the Louisiana State Bar Association and the Lafayette Bar Association.
+He is also a member of the Louisiana State Bar Association and the Lafayette Bar Association.
 He is active within the Lafayette Bar Foundation, Vice President of the LBA Paula M. Woodruff Family Law Section, and a member of the LBA Young Lawyers Section.